 Why this kind of research in particular?

 New Zealand has one of the highest melanoma rates in the world, with over 200 deaths per year.
+According to New Zealand skin cancer statistics, skin cancer is the most common cancer here.
 Hayley, whose 17-year-old brother Wayne lost a long battle with leukaemia, wanted to pursue research that would have a useful practical outcome, something that would enable doctors to diagnose and treat their patients more quickly and effectively.

 Hayley’s research is supervised by Maurice Wilkins Centre investigators Associate Professor Rod Dunbar (School of Biological Sciences) and Dr Nicolas Smith (Bioengineering Institute) at the University of Oxford.